whaynes/STCW23/jekyll/_assessments/ABE-5G1A.md

-See the [Engineering Assessment Guidelines](guidelines) for additional specifications of behavior and standards.
+See the {% guidelines %} for additional specifications of behavior and standards.